Outlining our aims and introducing our board of trustees

 The Board is open and accountable.
 The Annual Report includes an explanation of what the charity has done for the public benefit during the year and the extent to which the charity has achieved its charitable purposes.

-All trustees of Headway West Kent have signed a Trustee Code of Conduct and accepted the sanctions that may apply should they breach the Code of Conduct
+All trustees of the charity have signed a Trustee Code of Conduct and accepted the sanctions that may apply should they breach the Code of Conduct

 The Board aims to ensure it has a balance of skills, experience and length of service and knowledge of the charity.
 In addition to financial, operational and strategic management it manages and supports staff and volunteers where applicable.